rylew2/portfolio-rylew/content/book/staffengineer.md

 > "I kind of think writing about engineering strategy is hard because good strategy is pretty boring, and it’s kind of boring to write about.
 Also I think when people hear “strategy” they think “innovation” " - Camille Fournier

-Your company may call them RFCs or tech specs.
-A good design doc describes a specific problem, surveys possible solutions, and explains the selected approach's details.
+Your company may call them RFCs or tech specs, but a good design doc describes a specific problem, surveys possible solutions, and explains the selected approach's details.
 Design docs should be grounded in specifics to prevent multiple different interpretations by engineers.

 Writing an effective engineering strategy involves creating mundane yet essential documents that guide decision-making and align teams.
 The process of developing a strategy is straightforward and more effective than many realize.
 The book offers a few recommendations: